Kundankkrishna/mynodeapp/README.md

 # mynodeapp
-this app is for learning th edevops process
+this app is for learning the devops process